Lucsantosg/CloudLogAnalysis/logging_view_dashboard.md

-##  Navigating to the logs of a Docker container that is managed in Bluemix
+##  Navigating to the logs of a Docker container that is managed in the {{site.data.keyword.Bluemix_notm}}
 {: #launch_logs_tab_bmx_ui_containers}

-To see the deployment or runtime logs of a Docker container that is deployed in the {{site.data.keyword.IBM_notm}}-managed Cloud infrastructure, complete the following steps:
+To see the deployment or runtime logs of a Docker container that is deployed in the {{site.data.keyword.IBM_notm}}-managed infrastructure, complete the following steps:

 1. From the Apps dashboard, click the single container or container group.